-T/ NT

-Item No. Item Description

-3.4.0 cont.
-LibraryThe expenses under this heading are those that have been incurred for the operation of the library including the cost of books and library materials purchased for the library, less any items of the library income that qualifies as applicable credits.
-The library expense category also includes the fringe benefits applicable to the salaries and wages included therein, and appropriate share of general administration, operation and maintenance, interest and depreciation/use allowance.
-Student ServicesThe expenses under this heading are those that have been incurred for the administration of student affairs and for services to students, including expenses of such activities as deans of students, admissions, registrar, counseling and placement services, career counseling, student health, commencement and convocation, etc. This category also includes the fringe benefits applicable to the salaries and wages included therein, and as appropriate share of general administration, operation and maintenance, interest and depreciation/use allowance.
+Item No. Item Description 3.4.0 LibraryThe expenses under this heading are those that have been incurred for the operation continued Student Services The expenses under this heading are those that have been incurred for the administration of student affairs and for services to students, including expenses of such activities as deans of students, admissions, registrar, counseling and placement services, career counseling, student health, commencement and convocation, etc. This category also includes the fringe benefits applicable to the salaries and wages included therein, and as appropriate share of general administration, operation and maintenance, interest and depreciation/use allowance.

-Item Description Depreciation on Buildings and Equipment Building and equipment depreciation is allocated to the individual functions performed in each building based on usable square feet of space excluding common areas such as hallways, stairwells, and rest rooms.
+Item No. Item Description 3.4.0 continued Depreciation on Buildings and Equipment Building and equipment depreciation is allocated to the individual functions performed in each building based on usable square feet of space excluding common areas such as hallways, stairwells, and rest rooms.
 Interest -Interest costs are allocated on the same basis as depreciation on the buildings and equipment to which the interest relates.
-General AdministrationGeneral Administration is allocated based on Modified Total Costs (MTC).
-MTC consists of salaries and wages, fringe benefits, materials and supplies, services, travel, and subgrants and subcontracts up to the first \$25,000 of each subgrant and subcontract (regardless of the period covered by the subgrant or subcontract).
-The following cost elements are excluded from the MTC base: equipment that meets the University's capitalization threshold, other capital expenditures, charges for patient care and tuition remission, space rental costs, scholarships and fellowships, and the portion of each subgrant and subcontract in excess of \$25,000.
-Department Administration Department Administration is allocated based on Modified Total Direct Costs (MTDC), as defined in the Uniform Guidance.
+General Administration- -General Administration is allocated based on Modified Total Costs (MTDC).
+MTDC consists of salaries and wages, fringe benefits, materials and supplies, services, travel, and subgrants and subcontracts up to the first \$25,000 of each subgrant and subcontract (regardless of the period covered by the subgrant or subcontract).
+The following cost elements are excluded from the MTDC base: equipment that meets the University's capitalization threshold, other capital expenditures, charges for patient care and tuition remission, space rental costs, scholarships and fellowships, and the portion of each subgrant and subcontract in excess of \$25,000.
+Department Administration- Department Administration is allocated based on Modified Total Direct Costs (MTDC), as defined in the Uniform Guidance.
 The administrative expenses for each department are allocated to the direct functions within that department.
 The cost elements include salaries, fringe benefits non-labor costs, depreciation, O&M, and general and administrative cost.
 Sponsored Project Administration Sponsored Projects Administration is allocated based on the MTDC of the sponsored projects within each major function of the institution.
-Composition of Allocation Bases.
+3.5.0 Composition of Allocation Bases.
 D - Modified Total Direct Costs Modified Total Direct Costs is defined as total costs consisting of salaries and wages, fringe benefits, materials and supplies, services, travel and subawards up to \$25,000.
 These base costs do not include capital expenditures (buildings, individual items of equipment, alterations and renovations), hospitalization and other fees associated with patient care whether the services are obtained from owned, related or third party hospital or other medical facility; rental/maintenance of off-site activities, student tuition remission and support costs (e.g. student aid, dependence allowances, scholarships, fellowships).
 Other items are excluded where necessary to avoid a serious inequity in the distribution of indirect costs.
+Off-Campus Definition: For all activities performed in facilities not owned by this organization and to which rent is directly allocated to the project(s), the off-campus rate will apply.
+Projects partially performed off-site are apportioned between their on-site/off-site components when projects activity is conducted off-site for at least three consecutive months.
+Off-Campus, Adjacent applies to activities performed within commuting area of College Park, Maryland.